Apodini/Apodini/Documentation/Components/Inter-Component Communication.md

 **Note:** Steps 2 through 4 might differ based on the deployed-to platform: whereas when running as a HTTP server on localhost we might simply send a HTTP request to the target (thus essentially emulating a client), on platforms like AWS Lambda it might be a better idea to use platform-provided APIs to directly invoke the target handler.

-The `invoke` function returns an `EventLoopFuture`, since the invocation might be dispatched locally or remotely.
+The `invoke` function is an async function, since the invocation might be dispatched locally or remotely.
 For locally dispatched interactions, the returned future will always be succeeded, and contain the value returned by the invoked components' handle function.